Your safety is our priority

 Once on board, following these tips will keep you traveling safer:

-- Tram Coach recommends you find a seat and sit tight for the duration of your journey
+- Find a seat and sit tight for the duration of your journey.

 - Be aware and take care of those around you, and offer your seat to those who are elderly, pregnant, injured or have a disability.
 Priority seats for these passengers are located on all trams.
 Transport (Compliance and Misc) (Conduct on Public Transport) Regulations 2015 can be enforced and if you do not give up a priority seat, you may be fined.